chickensoft-games/GodotEnv/README.md

 GodotEnv allows you to install [Godot addons][asset-library].
 A Godot addon is a collection of Godot assets and/or scripts that can be copied into a project.
 [By convention][godot-addons-structure], these are stored in a folder named `addons` relative to your Godot project.
 Check out the [Dialogue Manager][godot-dialogue-manager] addon to see how a Godot addon itself is structured.

-Besides copying addons from remote sources, GodotEnv allows you to install addons from a local git repository or symlink to local directories on your machine so that you can develop an addon across multiple Godot projects.
+Besides copying addons from remote git repositories or zip files, GodotEnv allows you to install addons from a local git repository or symlink to local directories on your machine so that you can use an addon across multiple Godot projects while it is still in development.

 Using GodotEnv to manage addons can prevent some of the headaches that occur when using git submodules or manually managing symlinks.

 > Additionally, GodotEnv will check for accidental modifications made to addon content files before re-installing addons in your project to prevent overwriting changes you have made.
 It does this by turning non-symlinked addons into their own temporary git repositories and checking for changes before uninstalling them and reinstalling them.

-### When to Use Godot Addons
+### ℹ️ When to Use Godot Addons

 If you're using C#, you have two ways of sharing code: Godot addons and nuget packages.
 Each should be used in different scenarios.